kartonfarkas/api_docs/source/suite/external_events/trigger.rst

    * - Name
      - Type
-     - Values
+     - Description
      - Comments
-   * - id (part of the URI)
+   * - id part of the URI
      - int
+     - ID of the external event, part of the URI
      -
-     - ID of the external event.
    * - key_id
      - mixed
-     -
+     - the key which which identifies the contacts
      - field id, "id" or "uid".
    * - external_id
      - string
+     - External ID for the given field specified with field_id.
      -
-     - External ID for the given field specified with field_id.

 .. list-table:: **Optional Parameters**
    :header-rows: 1